 - NHS funded treatment, non private: 3months - 1 year

-- Long term Outpatient treatment (including treatment for alcohol: 130 days
+- Long term Outpatient treatment (including treatment for drug and alcohol: 130 days

 Call now: 0808 1150 446

-Days will differ from rehab to rehab and alcohol/addiction to addiction.
-However, most rehabs in Highland will follow a similar pattern.
+Days will differ from rehab to rehab and drug and alcohol/addiction to addiction.
+However, most rehabs in Fermanagh will follow a similar pattern.

-A significant focus during treatment is on achieving clarity about the issues, people and surroundings in your life that have fuelled the desire to abuse drugs or alcohol/problems with bitcoin, food, sex and shopping.
+A significant focus during treatment is on achieving clarity about the issues, people and surroundings in your life that have fuelled the desire to abuse drugs or alcohol/problems with internet, love and sex and shopping.